SoftwareAG/c8y-docs/content/web/gettingstarted.md

 Required is a node.js installation.
 If you have the wrong node.js version installed, the `npm install` step will prompt you with the needed version number.
 {{< /c8y-admon-info >}}

-The CLI will prompt you in 2 simple steps for the version and the base template.
+The CLI will prompt you in two steps for the version and the base template.
 Afterwards your application is set and you can start your first development server in step 3.

 ### Step 1: Select the version